nemild/hack-the-media/conservative-media-guide.md

 - Public relations and false flags - new funded terrorism

-  _The ridiculing of conspiracies by conservative media agencies are in in contradiction with the long human history of proven conspiracies and the ease with which people are repeatedly misled.
+  _The ridiculing of conspiracies by conservative media agencies are in contradiction with the long human history of proven conspiracies and the ease with which people are repeatedly misled.
 Eventually this will only lead to media and persons ridiculing themselfs and distrust themselfs._

   - Freud, Barney, Sartre, Nietsche
   - the acceptance of ai robotics, cyborg lifeforms and technological infiltration disguished in gender neutral politics